Associate Professor Term; Director for Resident Research, Ophthalmology

 Assistant Professor of Ophthalmology and Visual Science

-Associate Professor of Ophthalmology and Visual Science; Vice Chair, Clinical Affairs, Ophthalmology; Affiliated Faculty, Yale Institute for Global Health; Director, Glaucoma Section and Glaucoma Fellowship
+Associate Professor of Ophthalmology and Visual Science; Vice Chair, Surgical Services, Ophthalmology; Affiliated Faculty, Yale Institute for Global Health; Director, Glaucoma Section and Glaucoma Fellowship